 No. 23: Hunter Dozier (Kansas City Royals)

 Hunter Dozier taught me a valuable lesson last season: pay attention to barrel rate.
 Hesitant to buy into Dozier’s breakout considering his age and history of middling power, I ignored the fact that Dozier’s quality-of-contact metrics looked good over the first few months of the 2019 season.
 As a result, I missed out on a really good season from the 27-year-old.
-He likely would have reached 30 homers if not for an IL stint towards the middle of the year, and if he maintains his 10% barrel rate in 2020 he could easily get there while posting an average around .270.
+He likely would have reached 30 homers if not for an IL stint towards the middle of the year, and if he maintains his 10% barrel rate in 2020 he could easily get close to that pace while posting an average around .270.

 No. 24: Tommy Edman (St. Louis Cardinals)

 We wrote about Edman in our recap of the Pitcher List second base rankings, which you can read here.